 Yamaha is known for their solid build in classical guitars, so you wouldn’t expect their cases to be any less.
 Although one user did notice that the name of the brand is not on the case but only on the tag.
 He noticed that the case is made by Access Cases jointly with Yamaha.

 It is overall a sturdy case with a lock and key and should last a long time.
 If traveling mainly by road and occasionally by air, the case should put up with everything within normal ranges – from handling to weather.
-For a heavy air traveller or those with expensive guitars, there are other cases made of better material.
+For a heavy air traveler or those with expensive guitars, there are other cases made of better material.

 (Amazon link) Yamaha GC-HC Hardshell Case